For today's exclusive main feature

 However, the public now has the same power if they feel you are not telling the truth.
 A message, good or bad, spreads fast on the Internet, and you don’t have the luxury to ignore or pretend it doesn’t exist anymore.
 For example, Sony’s fake PSP blog from late last year, which we will get into in our next column.

 In this column, we are going into the different areas that online public relations cover.
 In future columns we’ll cover how to use these different areas, how to do it safely, bridging the gap between online and offline PR and lastly, what tools to use to track your messages once it’s out there."

 You can now read the full Gamasutra feature on the subject

-, including a checklist for talent hoping to move into free agency (no registration required, please feel free to link to this column from external websites).
+, with more from Brown on the different types of tools that exist on the internet to utilize in an effective PR campaign (no registration required, please feel free to link to this column from external websites).